Expert advice is on hand to help! Contact Us

 Our whiskey barrels can be cut to various sizes and so can be put to use in a number of different ways.

 Full size barrels may commonly be used as seating or tables in a rustic bar.
 Another use could be as a water butt in the garden rather than the more commonly used plastic one.
+Quarter size barrels make ideal planters for the garden due to their size and strength.

+Their rustic appearance would provide the finishing touch to any country garden.
 Alternatively, choose a half size barrel for larger plants or small trees.

 A quarter barrel would also make a lovely dog bed.
 All it needs is a soft cushion to create a unique and quirky piece.